← Back to ResourcesBreed Guides

 The #1 irreversible Calgary Aussie grooming mistake: shaving

-Aussies have a DOUBLE COAT — outer guard hairs (long, weather-protective) and undercoat (soft, dense, insulating).
-The undercoat acts as both winter insulation AND summer cooling by trapping a layer of cooler air against the skin.
+Aussies have a double coat.
+Outer guard hairs are long and weather-protective.
+The undercoat is soft, dense, and insulating.
+The undercoat acts as both winter insulation and summer cooling by trapping a layer of cooler air against the skin.
 Shaving removes both layers permanently.
-The undercoat regrows quickly + thicker; the guard coat regrows slowly + sometimes never returns to original texture/length.
-Result: chronic overheating, sunburn risk, patchy/wooly regrowth, permanent coat damage.
-Recovery is 1–3 years if at all.
+The undercoat regrows quickly and thicker.
+The guard coat regrows slowly, and sometimes never returns to its original texture or length.
+The result: chronic overheating, sunburn risk, patchy or wooly regrowth, and permanent coat damage.
+Recovery is 1 to 3 years if at all.
 Once damaged, sometimes never fully recovers.
 Tell every Calgary groomer: “NO SHAVING.”

 When Aussies blow coat in Calgary

-Twice yearly: spring (April–May) and autumn (September–October).
-Calgary's dramatic seasonal swings (-30°C winter to +30°C summer) intensify coat blow vs milder climates.
+Twice yearly: spring (April to May) and autumn (September to October).
+Calgary's big seasonal swings (-30°C winter to +30°C summer) intensify coat blow versus milder climates.

-What is coat blow: a 2–4 week period where Aussies shed massive quantities of undercoat.
+What coat blow looks like: a 2 to 4 week period where Aussies shed massive quantities of undercoat.
 The phrase “tumbleweeds of fur” is accurate.
-Hair appears in clumps, tufts, drifts on floors.
-Brushing produces shocking volumes (a grocery bag worth per session is common).
+Hair appears in clumps, tufts, and drifts on floors.
+Brushing produces shocking volumes.
+A grocery bag worth per session is common.

-Owners new to Aussies during their first coat blow often panic thinking the dog is sick.
-NORMAL — let it run its course.
+Owners new to Aussies often panic during their first coat blow, thinking the dog is sick.
+It is normal.
+Let it run its course.

-What triggers it: changes in daylight + temperature signal hormone shifts that release seasonal undercoat.
+What triggers it: changes in daylight and temperature signal hormone shifts that release seasonal undercoat.

-- Spring coat blow starts when daylight increases noticeably (mid-March), peaks April–May
+• Spring coat blow starts when daylight increases noticeably (mid-March), peaks April to May

-- Autumn coat blow starts late August, peaks September–October
+• Autumn coat blow starts late August, peaks September to October

 Strategies during coat blow:

-- Daily brushing during the 2–4 week active blow period
+• Daily brushing during the 2 to 4 week active blow period

-- Vacuum 2–3x weekly during peak (Roomba/robot vacuum essential)
+• Vacuum 2 to 3x weekly during peak (Roomba or robot vacuum is essential)

-- Calgary professional de-shedding session ($80–$120) at peak coat blow saves DAYS of home brushing
+• One Calgary professional de-shedding session ($80 to $120) at peak coat blow saves days of home brushing

 The 4 mat-magnet zones

 Aussies have 4 predictable mat-magnet zones that need targeted attention beyond general brushing.
-Skip these and you'll face mat emergencies.
+Skip these and you will face mat emergencies.

-- Behind the ears — soft fluffy hair, friction from collar/harness, moisture from licking + drinking.
-Mats form quickly here, often progressing inward.
-CHECK every grooming session
+1. Behind the ears.
+Soft fluffy hair, friction from collar or harness, moisture from licking and drinking.
+Mats form quickly here and often progress inward.
+Check every grooming session

-- Armpits (axillary area) — friction from leg movement, moisture, harder to access.
+2. Armpits (axillary area).
+Friction from leg movement, moisture, and harder to access.
 Mats form in dense pads against the body.
 Calgary harness wear compounds friction

-- Britches (back of thighs/rear) — long feathering hair, moisture from urine/feces, brushed less because of awkward angle.
+3. Britches (back of thighs and rear).
+Long feathering hair, moisture from urine or feces, and brushed less because of awkward angle.
 Major mat zone

 Secondary mat zones: feet (between toes), tail base, chest under collar, occasional belly.